jtackaberry/reaticulate/usage.md

 ![floating](img/banklist-small.png)
 * The group of 16 numbers at the top of the UI indicate the __default channel__
-    * The default channel is the channel on which articulations will be activated when you click an articulation button with the mouse
+    * The default channel is the channel on which articulations will be activated when you click an articulation button with the mouse (provided the articulation's output events don't explicitly specify a destination channel themselves)
+    * This value is synchronized (in both directions) with the target channel for new events in the active MIDI editor.
     * There are also a number of actions relating the default channel (see later)
 * __Left clicking__ on an articulation will change articulations by sending the output events defined for that articulation in the bank using the default channel as the source channel for the articulation
     * If you have the MIDI editor open and step input is enabled, then left clicking will also insert the program change message in the MIDI item
 * __Right clicking__ on the other hand will *always* insert a program change at the edit cursor
-    * This also works from the arrange view
+    * This also works from the arrange view even if the MIDI editor is closed
 * When you left or right click an articulation, Reaticulate will focus the MIDI editor if it's open, or the arrange view if it's not.
-This is *usually* what you want to avoid focus stealing
+This is *usually* what you want to avoid focus-stealing
 * When an articulation is activated, the source channel that articulation is active on is denoted by a number on the right edge of the articulation
     * If a bank's source channel is set to __Omni__ in the track configuration, then it's possible activate the articulation on multiple channels.
-All channels will be listed here.
+All channels on which the articulation is active will be listed here.
 * __Middle clicking__ an articulation will clear its assignment from all source channels (at least as far as the UI is concerned)
 * There's no vertical scrollbar in the UI yet.
 Use the __scroll wheel__ on your mouse to scroll the view as needed.